chriscauley/paysimple_bug/README.md

 # PaySimple Bug

+This is a minimum sample of code for reproducing my bug.
+The bug is that we can't add the same account for two different customers.
+It works for the first customer but the second returns a message `"Current user does not have enough rights to execute this operation."`

 ## Setup

 The python code is not essential to this demo.
 If you can't get it working, all that is necessary is to serve the code in `/static/` with an end point `/api/token/` which returns the token for the current user (the python code fakes this by hard coding the user id).